lingtalfi/ParametrizedSqlQuery/personal/mydoc/pages/conception-notes.md

         - order_animal_name_asc: a.name asc
         - order_animal_name_desc: a.name desc

 - limit: array.
-Array of tag => limitDeclaration.
-        With limitDeclaration an array containing two entries: page and length.
-        The values of those entries can use the following variables:
+The limit array has the following structure:

-        - $page_number: int.
-The number of the page to display (offset)
+        - page: int|string, the number of the page to display.
+Or the special value $page, which means that the value will be provided by the user.
-        - $length: int.
-The number of elements to display
+        - length: int|string, the number of items to display.
+Or the special value $page_length, which means that the value will be provided by the user.

         Notice that we inject the parameters directly into the limit expression.

         Examples:
-        - limit_animal:
-            page: $page_number
-            length: $length
-        - limit_animal:
+            - limit:
-            page: $page_number
+                - page: $page
-            length: 10
+                - length: $page_length

 - wiring: array.
 This section is explained in more details below.